Top 10 Talent Management Systems

 2022.
 Finch raises $15M to build an API for HR systems

-Finch, which builds APIs to connect corporate payroll, HR and benefits systems, has raised $15 million in a Series A. Finch positions itself as an API for employment systems.
-The platform acts as a connectivity layer for over 150 employment systems, letting apps and services such as Gusto, Justworks, Zenefits and ADP access employment data stored in disparate systems.
-Finch also offers specialized services like Finch Benefits, which is designed to simplify the process of creating benefits plans, enrolling employees in benefits, and handling benefits deduction and contribution updates.
-When an employee changes their contributions in a benefits app, Finch Benefits automatically updates it in the correct tax category on their paycheck.
+Finch, a company that develops APIs to establish connections between corporate payroll, HR, and benefits systems, has recently secured $15 million in a Series A funding round.
+Positioned as an API for employment systems, Finch serves as a connectivity layer for more than 150 employment systems.
+This allows applications and services like Gusto, Justworks, Zenefits, and ADP to access employment data stored in diverse systems.
+Finch also offers specialized services, including Finch Benefits, which simplifies the process of creating benefits plans, enrolling employees, and managing benefit deductions and contributions.
+With Finch Benefits, any changes made by an employee in a benefits application automatically update the appropriate tax category on their paycheck.

 2022.
 Frontline worker HR platform Snapshift raises $45M